 Transition from PTL to Physician’s and Surgeon’s (P&S) License

 PTL holders who have successfully completed 12 months (U.S. or Canadian medical school graduates) or 24 months (IMG) of ACGME-accredited postgraduate training are required to transition their PTL to a full and unrestricted CA P&S license.
-Applicants must also meet the Board-specific examination requirement related to the P&S license application process and request their program to submit final verification of completion of the training required to obtain a P&S license in CA..
+Applicants must also meet the Board-specific examination requirement related to the P&S license application process and request their program to submit final verification of completion of the training required to obtain a P&S license in CA.

 PTL holders should schedule and pass the Board-specific examinations far enough in advance to ensure the Board receives the exam score prior to their PTL expiration date.
 The PTL expiration date may not be extended to allow more time to pass the required exam to continue practicing in California.
 The Physicians and Surgeons license must be issued prior to expiration of the PTL as practice is not permitted with an expired PTL.